National Evaluation System for health Technology Coordinating Center (NESTcc) Selects Inaugural Governing Committee | Business Wire

 using real world data that meets robust methodological standards and is

-payers.
-For the purpose of enhancing regulatory and clinical
+payers, and for the purpose of enhancing regulatory and clinical

 decision-making.
 For more information, visit www.nestcc.org.